ddries/OS-Dev/README.md

 - second_bootloader.asm: Second stage bootloader.
 Currently, menu to choose between loading the 32-bit Kernel or 16-bit shell.
 - shell.asm: 16-bit shell in real mode.
 Currently, no commands available.
 Only printing pressed keys.
 - 32b.asm: File that loads protected mode.
 GDT, GDT descriptor and routine to test if 32b is running by printing an 'A' to (0,0).
+- k.asm: Kernel entry point.
+- kernel.c: Kernel

 ### Include files:
 - screen.inc: Include file with all screen-related routines.
 Currently, string printing routine and video mode/cursor configuration.
-- disk.inc: Include file with all disk-related routines.
-Currently, second stage bootloader loading routine and FDD reset.
-- keyboard.asm: Include file with all keyboard-related routines.
-Currently, menu for Kernel/Shell choice.

 ### Other files:
 - makefile: Used to compile the OS in UNIX.
 Currently, I have no file to compile in Windows.
 By the way, you can copy source code and compile yourself very easy.

 ## Warnings:
 ### Non-dangerous:
-- 16-bit Shell is buggy.
-If you're going to play with it, don't backspace when there are no more characters.
-Furthermore, shell may crash or get stuck sometimes.
+- 16-bit Shell is a bit buggy.
 - If you press a different key of the displayed ones at any time user input is needed, computer will halt.
 It's not a bug but a coded feature.
 Just follow the instructions.
 - If an error occurs at any time of the boot process, computer will halt.
 It's a coded feature to prevent damaging the computer.
 You'll need to restart the PC.